zzawaideh/react-pizzawebsite-responsive/README.md

-# Responsive React Websit...
+# Responsive React Website...
 Pizza Homepage
 Demo landing page for a pizza restaurant.
 Website is compatible on all devices and has a pop out sidebar

 ## Available Scripts